h-kwnm/sct/README.md

 ### `data` — Fetch a data tile

-Fetches the data tile containing the given leaf index, parses its entries, and saves them as a JSON file.
+Fetches the data tile containing the given leaf index, parses its entries, and prints it as JSON.
+Additionaly a data tile entries including the leaf is saved as a JSON file.

 ```sh
 sct data --log <id> --index <leaf-index>